EdamAme-x/deobfuscator-kit/README.md

 - Synchrony (Support for any obfuscator)

     `deobfkit synchrony ./index.js`

+    Please note code that it breaks down by accident.
 - Deobfio (Support for [obfuscator.io](https://obfuscator.io))

     `deobfkit deobfio ./index.js`

+    Please note that all deadcode will disappear!
 - Replace array

     `deobfkit replace-array ./index.js name="__0x2189"`